What Is a Crossed Check?

 Outstanding Business Checks

-As businesses have to abide by the unclaimed property laws, any checks that have been outstanding for a long time must be remitted to the state as unclaimed property.
+Unclaimed property laws require businesses to return checks that have been outstanding for a long period of time to the state.

 FAQs About Cross Checks